fboucquez/symbol-bootstrap/docs/run.md

 It boots the network via docker using the generated `docker-compose.yml` file and configuration.
 The config and compose methods/commands need to be called before this method.
 This is just a wrapper for the `docker-compose up` bash call.

-This is an ONLINE command.
+This command can only be used in ONLINE mode.
 It uses docker, docker compose, and images must be pulled from the internet.
 It's expected for a mainnet/testnet node to be connected to the internet.

 * [`symbol-bootstrap run`](#symbol-bootstrap-run)